 REopening Archives, Libraries, and Museums (REALM) is a research project conducted by OCLC, the Institute of Museum and Library Services, and Battelle to produce and distribute science-based COVID-19 information that can aid local decision making regarding operations of archives, libraries, and museums.

-This project is designed to be flexible and evolve as more becomes known about COVID-19 and the impact of a public health crisis on archives, libraries, and museums.
+This project was designed to be flexible and evolve as more becomes known about COVID-19 and the impact of a public health crisis on archives, libraries, and museums.
 The partnership has addressed research questions and information needs in three phases.